StefaE/PVForecast/README.md

 ```
 sudo apt install python3-pandas
 ```

+pandas versions from 1.1.2 and numpy  1.19.2 are known to work.
+Earlier versions might need an upgrade.
+Try the script and see what happens before you upgrade though.
+Some googling might be needed as on Raspberries the upgrade path is not always as linear.

 In case [Influx Storage](#influx-storage) is desired, but `Influx` is not yet available, installation instructions can be found [here](https://simonhearne.com/2020/pi-influx-grafana/)